splunk-soar-connectors/archer/README.md

 Type: **investigate**
 Read only: **True**

 You must provide both the field name/ID (name_field) and the value to search for (search_value) to search in records.
 If the combination of field name and search value is incorrect or the user provides neither of them, you may get an unfiltered list.
 Parameters application, name_field, and search_value are case-sensitive.
 There are two set of parameters to filter the records: <br><ul><li>search_value and name_filed</li><li>results_filter_json, results_filter_operator and results_filter_equality</li></ul><br>Filters search_value and name_field are applied at the time of fetching the tickets and the results_filter_json, results_filter_operator and results_filter_equality are applied after the data is fetched.
-If value in both the set of filters are defined then records will be returned which matched both the conditions
+If value in both the set of filters are defined then records will be returned which matched both the conditions.For example, if results_filter_json  {"Subject" : "This is summary", "Description" : "This is description"}, results_filter_operator = 'and' and results_filter_equality = 'Contains', the records would be filtered in such a way that 'Subject' contains the string 'This is summary' init and  'Description' contains 'This is description' init.
+If results_filter_equality had been 'Equals' then it would check for records where Subject is 'This is summary' entirely and same for description.
+If results_filter_operator was 'or' then records that have any one of the conditions, either 'Subject' has "This is summary" or "Description" has "This is description" or both would be displayed.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS